Play Space

 A child stands half-hidden behind a colourful cardboard wall and sticks out their hands.

-Do we need a ticket?
+Do we need a ticket or can we visit BAUBAU spontaneously?

 To the frequently asked questions